“Good food is all the sweeter, when shared with friends.”

 490 Alvarez Village.
 Brgy Lusacan, 4325 Tiaong, Quezon.

 Casa San Pablo is actually the first on my list to visit with the help (and enticement) of Viaje del Sol. http://www.viajedelsol.ph/

 It was always dancing and prancing in my mind.
 And finally, I got there.
 I’ve first fallen in love with it when I saw it in a local magazine.
 It featured their Casitas, with those murals, and paintings of some famous Filipino painter, individually themed (very distinct from one another), decorated with hard to find antique stuff, and those clippings from magazine mounted in their walls boasting good reviews about this quaint B&B place.
 It is found at the heart of San Pablo, Laguna.

 San Pablo is a jewel though a little city.
 It offers a lot of interesting places.
 It brings you closer to nature, closer to God.
-Casa San Pablo is in synch with that.
-It’s all flora and fauna.
+Casa San Pablo is in sync with that.
+It speaks of Summer.
 Some local artists assemble here maybe because they are anticipating that the beauty of Casa San Pablo will instantly bring out the best in them.